- Alternative & Natural Medicine

 Foods to Consider

-6. Rice milk, soy milk or coconut milk or almond milk
+6. Rice milk, soy milk, coconut milk, almond milk.

-10. Rice syrup, honey or maple syrup: instead of white sugar.
+10. Rice syrup, honey, maple syrup, etc. to replace processed white sugar.

-13. Umeboshi Salt Plums or Paste: Quick remedy for stomach aches, heartburn, cramps and headaches.
-Only available at health food stores or Whole Foods.
+11. Umeboshi Salt Plums or Paste: Quick remedy for stomach aches, heartburn, cramps and headaches.

-When you feel out of sorts, catch the flu or a cold or have other body problems, such as headaches or cramps, just adhere strictly to the boundaries outlined here.
-Eat light at first.
-Then, have properly mixed meals and allow the stomach and intestines to function well.
-Continue until all symptoms disappear.
-Afterwards it is fine to ease up.
-The boundaries are hard to follow at first, but when you start to feel better and it is obvious that following them is beneficial, you will be motivated to be disciplined.
-Your discipline will pay off with a better working body in general.
-Try it, you'll like it!
+When you feel out of sorts, catch a cold or the flu or have other symptoms, such as headaches or cramps, just adhere strictly to the boundaries outlined here.
+Eat lightly at first.
+Then, eat properly mixed meals so the stomach and intestines have a chance to function smoothly.
+Continue eating in this mindful manner until all symptoms disappear.
+These dietary boundaries are hard to follow at first, but as you begin to feel better, you'll be motivated to follow them.
+Afterwards, it is fine to ease up.